Whether the symptoms seem obvious or are more subtle, take them seriously and get immediate medical care.By Mayo Clinic Staff

-- This discomfort or pain can feel like a tight ache, pressure, fullness or squeezing in your chest lasting more than a few minutes.
+- Chest discomfort or pain.
+This discomfort or pain can feel like a tight ache, pressure, fullness or squeezing in the chest lasting more than a few minutes.
 This discomfort may come and go.

-- Pain or discomfort may spread beyond your chest to your shoulders, arms, back, neck, teeth or jaw.
-You may have upper body pain with no chest discomfort.
+- Upper body pain.
+Pain or discomfort may spread beyond the chest to the shoulders, arms, back, neck, teeth or jaw.
+Some people have upper body pain with no chest discomfort.

-- Pain may extend downward into your abdominal area and may feel like heartburn.
+- Stomach pain.
+Pain may extend downward into the belly area and may feel like heartburn.

 - Shortness of breath

 - Dizziness or fainting